AndrewYang2024/AndrewYang2024.github.io/_drafts/2022-07-01-Real-Analysis-Midterm.md

 To help answer these questions, I recently spoke by phone with Michael Kofman, the director of Russia studies at the nonprofit research organization the Center for Naval Analyses and an expert on the Russian military.
 During our conversation, which has been edited for length and clarity, we also discussed how the Republican party and its voters have changed since the end of the Cold War, whether its missteps have hampered its political aims, and the dangers of electoral conflict spiralling out of control.

+**Let’s start at the beginning of it all.
+Most observers during the 2020 election expected it to be heated but ultimately result in a peaceful transition of power.
+You were one of the few voices predicting the outbreak of political violence months before the initial attack on January 6th.
+How did you arrive at that analysis?**

+First off, you should be deeply skeptical any time someone declares the exercise of political violence to be obsolete.
+History is filled with examples otherwise.
+Second, simple monitoring of open-source intelligence (OSINT) picked up signs of mobilization as as early as September, when the hashtag #StopTheSteal began to trend.
+Early on, there was a question as to whether the campaign to contest the upcoming election results was a negotiating tactic to secure concessions against long-standing grievances of

+ to strengthen the Republicans’ hand in .
+We suspected that the Republicans would focus their efforts on contesting the electoral results in Republican-leaning eras.

+pretext

+rapid regime change. wishful thinking and severely underestimated the regime’s will to defend is own democracy.

+special military operation

+declare his prediency campaign

+reject

+Sudden january 6th, achieve maximalist political objectives.

+The Democratic Party is a horizontally.
+Even if the, mostly conducted

+palace coup?

+after 2020,

+have really soured on.

+was not psychologically prepared

+understood they

+brooks brother riot, a referendum, we should be careful about extrapolating from instances of much smaller to a larger

 **Given the poor performance of Trump-endorsed candidates such as Mary Miller (ILL-15) and Mehmet Oz (PA-SEN), is Trumpism now obsolete as a political force?**